ebelingbarros/Rasmussen_Hirschman_Linkages/README.md

 ### Using Python to calculate the indexes

-The code to calculate Rasmussen-Hirschman indexes can be found [here](https://github.com/ebelingbarros/Rasmussen_Hirschman_Linkages/blob/main/notebooks/Getting%20data.ipynb).
+The code to calculate Rasmussen-Hirschman indexes with Python can be found [here](https://github.com/ebelingbarros/Rasmussen_Hirschman_Linkages/blob/main/notebooks/Getting%20data.ipynb).